TheSignPainter98/vex/docs/src/how-to-guides/how-to-search-child-nodes.md

 ## How to search child nodes, returning the first match

 1. Put the cursor at the end of vex script.
-2. If absent, copy the following function into the script—
+2. If absent, copy the following function into the script---
     ```python
     def find_child(node, predicate):
         for child in node.children():